 PERSPECTIVE is huge…

-Mostly, though, when I started walking as an almost-daily habit, I don't know if it was more time experiencing God outside in nature and Him finally getting through to me (probably!), or the fresh air and sunshine helping me think clearly, or what, but this helped me gain better perspective in all areas of my life.
+Mostly though, when I started walking as an almost-daily habit, I don't know if it was more time experiencing God outside in nature and Him finally getting through to me (probably!), or the fresh air and sunshine helping me think clearly, but this helped me gain better perspective in all areas of my life.
 I'd come in from walking in the evening and when I'd normally have said to myself, “I've GOT to get that post up now!”, instead I'll say, “Nah, I'll do it in the morning when I'm fresh.”
-(Another score for the flexibility of homeschooling, because I let the kids sleep in while I work early in the mornings.
+(Another score for the flexibility of homeschooling, because I let the kids sleep in while I work early in the mornings when it's quiet.
 Read more about that in my recent homeschooling update on how we finally found our groove.)
-Then I'll watch Fixer Upper on TV (do you know how long it's been since I've chilled out and watched TV?!), or play a game with the kids, or get a few things done around the house before going to bed at a decent hour.
+Then I'll watch Fixer Upper on TV (do you know how long it's been since I've chilled out and watched a TV show?!), or play a game with the kids, or get a few things done around the house before going to bed at a decent hour.
 Getting 7-8 hours of sleep consistently these days also helps the whole clear-thinking and perspective thing too, I'm sure.

 Before I started walking regularly, I'd often say, “I can do THREE of the following each day besides keeping up on the basics (meals, laundry, errands, etc.): I can homeschool the kids, do my computer work, and only ONE thing extra: exercise, sleep, or pray — pick one.”
 But I thank God that now, somehow, He has worked it all out!